 - Hiding the Addiction: Different individuals may decide to hide their status from their loved ones for various reasons.
 However, shame, guilt, fear of judgment, and social stigmas are the most common causes.
 This deception becomes more difficult during the holidays, and if some of the family members are aware, there is a constant fear of being exposed.
 Family therapy could remedy this problem by educating the need for social support during recovery.

 - Uncomfortable Judgment: Holidays come with awkward conversations, secrets, and unpopular opinions being aired, especially with the help of alcohol.
 Becoming the talk at the dinner table can be deeply painful for an individual struggling with addiction.

 - Emotional and Physical Triggers: The holidays often involve engagement with close and extended family members and visiting family homes, which could come with memories of past trauma or factors that led to the substance use.
 Various rehabilitation centers offer safe environments that provide privacy and take away triggers or temptations.

 Holidays often come with memories of awkward family dynamics, past trauma, emotional triggers, and temptations through get-togethers and parties where substances may be present.
 Below are tips that can help you maintain your sobriety and still participate in the holiday activities:

-- Remember, you are not alone: Millions struggle with the uncomfortable feelings that come with the holidays, and it is essential to share with those you trust if you are struggling.
+- Remember, you are not alone: Millions struggle with the uncomfortable feelings of the holidays, and it is essential to share with those you trust if you are struggling.